sharadalt/sharadalt.github.io/about.md

 got a certification in Data base and Data Analytics.
 Now I feel I am equipped enough to explore this arena.
 I love what I am doing now.
 </p>
 <p>
 Web technologies is vast, there is lot to learn.
 I like to try out new stuff.
 When I am not doing that, I like teaching kids.
-I have learned Indian classical music and Indian classical dance for few years.
-I experiment with cooking.
-I read books if I hear good reviews and when I am in mood.
-The rest of the time, my daughter who is in middle school takes away my time.
+I read books.
+The rest of the time, my family takes away my time.
 I love to take long walks.
 Otherwise, I spend time in web browsing and reading magazines and exercising.
 </p>